RickofManc/community-yoga/README.md

 * [FAQs Vertical Accordion](https://codepen.io/frogmcw/pen/deqRwa) - Monica Wheeler's code for a Vertical Accordion in HTML & CSS only.
 * [Collapsing Nav Menu](https://codepen.io/kevinpowell/pen/jxppmr) - Kevin Powell's code for creating a collapsible Navigation menu for mobile devices in HTML & CSS only.
+* [Redirect Script](https://html-online.com/articles/smart-404-error-page-redirect/) - HMTL code for redirecting users to the 404 Not Found page credited to html-online.com.

 ### Content